 Be sure to check out our video below for extensive coverage of not just said restaurant, but also a brief history of the valley range, coloured hills, the 3rd longest zip line in the world, and the longest suspended bridge in the Indian Ocean region.

 Freshly baked French bread was served with butter which had entirely melted in the tropical heat.

-Having said that though, this complimentary bread was so good that we couldn’t help but cheekily request another helping.
+Having said that though, this complementary bread was so good that we couldn’t help but cheekily request another helping.

 This was a deer, or more specifically, elk stir-fry, with the meat turning out tough and chewy.

 In terms of its size, however, it was huge, and accompanied with plenty of nicely cooked fluffy rice.
 Nevertheless, while the sweet-chilli sauce required said rice to temper the sweetness, overall, this was decent without being anything spectacular.

 Although the vegetables in this dish were small and quite underwhelming, the same wasn’t true of those crustaceans.

 While still managing to retain that tender springiness of perfectly cooked prawn, these were so juicy and succulent that we could have had a dozen more and still asked for more.